peacock4o/Notes/multiagent_systems.md

 - This algorithm isn't the most practical - we have to send massive amounts of Nogoods.
 Neither was the Revise function.
 Why?
 	- Because they're *least commitment* - they are restricted to removing only provably impossible value combinations.
 	- Instead, we can use heuristics.
 Try out values, and backtrack when they don't work.

+### 1.3 - Heuristic search algorithms
+- Name of the game - try out certain values, communicate between nodes and backtrack when needed.
+- Consider a centralized heuristic algorithm
+	- Central controller orders nodes, tries out values in a row, backtrack earlier in the row when stuff doesn't work.
+	- This is nice, but not distributed.
+- Consider a (naive) distributed heuristic algorithm
+	- Each node tries out a value and notifies neighbors of value.
+If not consistent with constraints, switch and notify.
+	- This is alright, but it might cycle forever, even with a solution
+- Let's combine these two (flawed) algorithms into something nicer.
+Specifically, let's include:
+	- The ordered structure of nodes from alg.
+1
+	- The messaging algorithm from alg.
+2
+- Result: **asynchronous backtracking algorithm (ABT)**
+	- Key notes:
+		- Each node communicates its value updates to *lower* priority nodes ONLY
+		- When a node receives a value from a higher node, it checks for its own congruency.
+			- If it doesn't need to move, it doesn't move
+			- If it needs to move and is able to find a new spot, it moves and sends another update to lower nodes
+			- If it needs to move and is unable to find a new spot, it deletes the value of the next highest node from its agent view, moves, updates lower nodes, and sends a Nogood with the (pruned) agent view to the next highest node (value previously deleted from view.)
+		- When a node receives a Nogood from a lower node, it records it and attempts to find a new spot.
+See above steps.
+	- Example: $n$ queens problem.
+Try running through it!
+	- ABT can be optimized for sure.
+Mostly revolves around Nogoods being simplified.
+		- Finding an absolutely minimal Nogood is NP-hard.
+Use various heuristics to cut down size without being wrong.

+## CHAPTER 2 - DISTRIBUTED OPTIMIZATION

+### Asynchronous dynamic programming
+- To discuss this, let's first consider the path planning problem
+	- The path planning problem consists of:
+		- A set of nodes $N$, comprising of $n$ nodes.
+		- A set of directed links between nodes $L$
+		- A weight function $w : L \rightarrow \mathbb{R}^+$
+			- Meaning each link has a weight
+		- Two nodes $s,t \in N$
+		- The goal is to find the path from $s$ to $t$ with the lowest total weight
+	- Also think about it like this:
+		- Consider a set of goal nodes $T \subset N$.
+We are interested in the shortest path from $s$ to any node $t \in T$